senorprogrammer/onodrim/README.md

 ## Caveats

-1. I know nothing about Crystal.
+1. I've used this to learn Crystal.
 2. I know nothing about terrain generation.
 3. I know nothing about Dwarf Fortress.

-You should not use this to learn about Crystal.
+You should probably not use this to learn about Crystal.
 Or terrain generation.
 Or Dwarf Fortress.

 ## Installation